mmedhat007/chatmimic-connect/project_documentation/development_rules.md

 - Store API keys in `.env` file
 - Access via `import.meta.env.VARIABLE_NAME` (for Vite projects)
 - Never commit `.env` files to the repository
+- Move sensitive token exchange operations to the backend

+**Server-side credentials**:
+- `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` must be in server-side environment
+- `TOKEN_ENCRYPTION_KEY` should be a 32-byte random hex string generated specifically for the deployment

 ## UI/UX Guidelines